lynnniu322/Hw4/README.md

 ## Application Notes:
-(Edit this section to include instructions on how to run your submitted application as well as any other non-code information required by the assignment )

 Type in the exact names below to add to the list and click make ball.
-Switcher ball takes the value in the first drop list of update strategy
+Switcher ball takes values in the first drop list of update strategy and the paint strategy drop list.
+There must be entries selected in the drop lists to enable switcher to work.

 The following different types of update strategies are available for use:
 Straight